The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 The majestic red rocks of Sedona are mesmerizing – and some even claim they are energizing.
 It is best to view the sandstone rock formations at dawn or dusk, when they appear to glow.

-Sedona offers an abundance of activities – so you will want to plan a full day trip from Flagstaff for a complete experience.
+Sedona offers an abundance of activities – so you will want to plan a full day trip from Flagstaff.
 You can use this guide to help plan your Sedona day trip.
-Or, leave the planning to someone else and join a highly touted Sedona tour – get info here!

 Slide Rock near Sedona Arizona, USA

-In addition to splashing in the water, visitors can go on a hike, pick apples in the orchard and learn about the historic Pendley Homestead.
-For opening hours and fees, visit the Slide Rock official website.
+In addition to splashing in the water, you can go on a hike, pick apples in the orchard and learn about the historic Pendley Homestead.
+For opening hours and fees, visit the official website.

 Fun Things To Do in Flagstaff, Arizona Best Sights and Attractions

-Spending a day at the Bearizona Wildlife Park is another one of the best things to do around Flagstaff.
-The park is located just 30 miles west of Flagstaff on I-40 and ranks as one of the favorite zoos in Arizona.
+Located just 30 miles west of Flagstaff on I-40, Bearizona ranks as one of the favorite zoos in Arizona.

-Bearizona has two main areas: the drive-through Wildlife Park that features black bears, wolves and bison and the walk-through Fort Bearizona zoo, where visitors can see jaguars, grizzly bears and other animals.
+The site has two main areas.
+The drive-through Wildlife Park that features black bears, wolves and bison and the walk-through Fort Bearizona zoo, where visitors can see jaguars, grizzly bears and other animals.

 Additionally, there is a Barnyard petting zoo, a Mine Shaft Experience to view nocturnal animals and a special exhibit for baby bears.

-The Grand Canyon Railway is a fun-for-all-ages roundtrip expedition that departs from Williams – 30 miles west of Flagstaff – and chugs north to Grand Canyon NP.
+This fun-for-all-ages roundtrip expedition departs from Williams – 30 miles west of Flagstaff – and chugs north to Grand Canyon NP.

 Travel back in time to the Wild West aboard a vintage train as you journey through vast plains and deep canyons on a fascinating full day adventure.

-Passengers can buy tickets for seats in classic Grand Canyon Railway train cars or upgrade to first class for better views through panoramic windows.
+You can buy tickets for seats in a classic car or upgrade to first class for better views through panoramic windows.
 Alternatively, opt for the complete Grand Canyon Railway package tour

 Subscribe Packing Checklist by JetSettingFools.com